Goddy-2024/devbytes1/READMEcomponents.md

 This React app consists of different functional components, each with its own role:

 `Header` - Displays the header and resets the view when the logo is clicked.<br>
-`Content` - Shows a list of accounts and contacts and handles scrolling effects.
+`Content` - Shows a list of accounts and contacts and handles scrolling effects.<br>
-`AccountDetails `- Displays details of the selected account.
+`AccountDetails `- Displays details of the selected account.<br>
-`App` - The main component that combines all these components.
+`App` - The main component that combines all these components.<br>
 ## `Header Component`
 jsx